heptarch/heptarch.github.io/drafts/cone.md

 Here, "units" can refer to whole assignments, assignment questions, or questions on an exam; the unit is a flexible denomination.
 As you point out, the $n/T$ per-student scaling is somewhat inefficient and be upgraded to a more favourable $n/TS$ effort scaling, where $S$ is the total number of students, simply by distributed the choice of $n$ units between students.

 Of course, one encounters the classic problems of collective action, free riders, tragedy of the commons, and so on.
+Here, one simply modifies the terms of the wager, and

 ## XII. <a href="#toc">Proof</a><a id="sec-12" name="sec-12"></a>